 Recipe by Rita Held Bitters is a flavor game-changer for sauces.
 Hum drum mayo plus…

 What’s this easier way?
 Classic risotto recipes have you standing and stirring while gradually adding hot broth to the rice.
 There is no constant stirring in this recipe.
 The result is deliciously creamy with al dente rice — just as you’d expect risotto to be.
-This minimal stirring method was developed by Rita and I for Golden Grain.
+This minimal stirring method was developed by Rita and I for a client some years ago.
 We’ve been making our risotto this way ever since!

 - 1 lb. asparagus spears